-Displays when this app does not have access to the storage in the device.Storage in the device refers to media files (music, videos) and photo sin the device.You need to access media files and photos on your device to share content.
+Displays when this app does not have access to the storage in the device.Storage in the device refers to media files (music, videos) in the device.

+You need to access media files and photos on your device to share content.

 Select this app from the device settings menu "Apps and Notifications" and check and change the permissions to storage through "App Information" - "Permissions".

 Location access is not permitted